 Hike along the famous Salkantay Trek on this 5-days group journey to Machu Picchu.
 Follow in the footsteps of the Incas, encountering rare orchids, waterfalls, lush greenery, and more, and arrive at their legendary “Lost City” to take a guided tour at your own leisure.

 Begin with a 3-hour early morning drive to the trailhead, passing the villages of Callacancha and Limatambo.
 You’ll have several stops to get some fresh air and admire the unique views of the Andean Mountain range and start walking alongside some unique and typical scenery of Peru.
-Located just one hour ahead we’ll set up at the Camp Base of Soraypampa, located above 3850 meters.
-Enjoy lunch with the first glimpses of Salkantay peak.
 You’ll then follow an optional and scenic round-trip hike to the famous Humantay Glacier Lake, certainly not to be missed!
-Overnight at the Campsite of Soraypampa.
+Located just three hours ahead we’ll set up at the Camp Base of Salkantaypampa.
+Enjoy dinner with the first glimpses of Salkantay peak.

 You’ll hike to the peak of the trail at Salkantay Pass in order to admire the spectacular views over the Southern mountain range, being able to spot some of the most important snow peaks, and of course, greeting at the majestic Salkantay Glacier, which raises over 6,271 meters, one of the highest of Peru.
 Wander around the snow before the 2-hour hike downhill to reach the camp for lunch.